Enrolling at Futurus High School

 Futurus High School is a learning environment that provides quality instruction through guided individual curriculum, blended, and direct approaches.
 While area high schools might seek placement for students presenting significant behavioral challenges, this is not the purpose of FHS.
 Futurus serves students who will benefit through alternative educational approaches by demonstrating a commitment in doing so.

-Will submit a completed FHS enrollment form to the FHS office prior to orientation days (listed above).
+Prospective in-district students (grades 11 and 12) will submit a completed FHS enrollment form to the FHS office prior to orientation days.
 This orientation must be attended by parent/guardian and student with no exceptions.

-Students at Futurus can be self-directed in their learning using the online APEX learning system, as well as a blended instructional model, and/or direct instructional model for high school credit.
-Each student will complete a minimum of 1.5 high school credits, every 9 weeks, in subject matter based upon their graduation needs.
+Students at Futurus will be self-directed in their learning using the online APEX learning system, a blended instruction model, and/or direct instruction for high school credit.
+Each student will complete 1.5 high school credits, every nine weeks, in subject matter based upon their graduation needs.

-1.5 credits every 9 weeks; six credits per year;
+3 credits every nine weeks; 9 credits per year;

 New Market Skills Center/Futurus ALE